It's game night, and the characters want to have some fun. Why not do it with a classic board game?

-- From the Star Wars Expanded Universe example in Live Action Films, Knights of the Old Republic and [[Knights of the Old Republic II: The Sith Lords its sequel] featured Pazaak, a card game you could play for small amounts of credits.
+- Knights of the Old Republic and its sequel feature Pazaak, a card game you can play for small amounts of credits.
 It's a combination of blackjack and poker: you assemble your own deck of +X, -X, and +/-X cards, draw a random hand from it, and use your hand and randomly drawn community cards to get to 20, or as high as you can without going over.
 The player that does the best wins a round, and a single game is usually best of three, discounting draws.

 - In RWBY, the team plays a game that is very much like Risk but uses countries, units, and cards based off of Remnant (the show's world).